aklin/aklin.github.io/_drafts/2020-10-05-ibm-superset-guide.md

 draft: true
 ---

 ## Before you begin

-The following sections assume that `kubectl` and `helm` are installed on your machine, and that there is an IBM Kubernetes cluster already running.
+The following sections assume that all necessary CLI tools are installed, and there is an IBM Kubernetes cluster already running.
+The following CLI tools are also required:

+1. `kubectl`
+1. `ibmtools`
+1. `helm`

 The IBM [Clusters tutorial][1] provides instructions for creating a cluster and installing `kubectl` and `ibmtools` on your machine.

-Follow the official [Helm documentation][2] to install `helm` on your machine (scroll down to find your operating system).
+The official [Helm documentation][2] will guide you through installing `helm` on your machine (scroll down to find your operating system).

 You will also need to configure `helm` with a Chart repository, so that you can download the charts we will be using in this guide.